 Want to try a local brew and go somewhere family-friendly?
 New Orleans breweries are well-known for being fun for the whole family!

 Try Urban South, Port of Orleans, Second Line Brewing or the newly renovated Faubourg Brewery.
 Many of these offer food trucks on weekends for easy eating.

 10. Lakefront Dining

-Head out to the Lakefront area of New Orleans and watch the boats sail in.
+Head out to the Lakefront area and watch the boats sail in.
 Dine on some fresh oysters at Felix’s New Orleans Lakefront location or watch the sun set over Lake Pontchartrain at The Blue Crab.